Würzburg–Aschaffenburg railway

-The Main-Spessart Railway (German: Main-Spessart-Bahn) is a 110 kilometre-long railway line in the Bavarian province of Lower Franconia and the neighbouring state of Hesse in south central Germany.
-It runs from Würzburg via Gemünden (Main) and Aschaffenburg to Hanau.
+The Würzburg–Aschaffenburg railway (also known in German as the Main-Spessart-Bahn) is an 89 kilometre-long railway line in the Bavarian province of Lower Franconia.
+It runs from Würzburg via Gemünden (Main) to Aschaffenburg.
 It is particularly important for long-distance and goods traffic because it links the Rhine-Main conurbation immediately northwest of Aschaffenburg with the Lower Franconian city of Würzburg and beyond it to the metropoles of Nuremberg and Munich.
-Its name derives from the fact that it initially runs parallel to the River Main and then cuts through the Spessart hills.
+The German name derives from the fact that it initially runs parallel to the River Main and then cuts through the Spessart hills.
 It was opened on 22 June 1854 by the Frankfurt-Hanau Railway Company and is one of the oldest railways in Germany.

 History

 The Bavarian section

 Development of the line was licensed under the Bavarian law of 23 May 1846.
 The Royal Bavarian State Railways (Königlich Bayerische Staats-Eisenbahnen) opened the section of the Main–Spessart railway from Würzburg to the then national border with the Electorate of Hesse, which lay between Kahl am Main and Großkrotzenburg, via Aschaffenburg on 1 October 1854.
 It formed part of the Bavarian Ludwig Western Railway, which ran from Bamberg via Schweinfurt.

 The 96-metre-long railway bridge over the A 3 was rebuilt near Hösbach between February 2010 and October 2011.

 Until June 2017, the most operationally demanding section of the line was the 5.4 kilometre-long Spessart Ramp, a steep section between Laufach and the Schwarzkopf Tunnel with an average gradient of 1.9%, which meant that heavy freight trains required assistance from a bank engine.
 Since June 2017, the Spessart ramp has been replaced by a new line on a significantly flatter route.